 Here are 10 ideas to get you started:

-- Upgrade your thermostat to a programmable one that allows you to preset temperatures specific to various times during the day.
+- Programmable Thermostat.
+Upgrade your thermostat to a programmable one that allows you to preset temperatures specific to various times during the day.
 According to the Department of Energy, programmable thermostats could save an estimated 10 percent a year on heating and cooling costs.
 It’s also more cost-effective to keep the inside of your home at a temperature close to the temperature outdoors.

-- Don’t run space heaters 24/7 – doing so will zap your energy bill!
+- Space Heaters.
+Don’t run space heaters 24/7 – doing so will zap your energy bill!
 Space heaters are great for occasional use to temporarily heat a certain area of your home.
 Your heating bill may be lower if you run them for longer periods of time, but your electricity bill will most certainly be higher.

-- Rely on your windows when possible to heat and cool spaces.
+- Natural Heating.
+Rely on your windows when possible to heat and cool spaces.
 Keeping window treatments like curtains or blinds minimal or leaving them open allows more sunlight into the room, which will generate heat.
 Leaving windows covered keeps areas cooler.

-- Check the label when buying any new energy-consuming appliance or product.
+- ENERGY STAR.
+Check the label when buying any new energy-consuming appliance or product.
 Look for ENERGY STAR labeled items for greater efficiency and cost savings.
 ENERGY STAR TVs, for example, are 30 percent more efficient on average than traditional models.

-- Use your appliances wisely, and remember it’s the little things that can sometimes make a big difference.
+- Use Your Appliances Wisely.
+Use your appliances wisely, and remember it’s the little things that can sometimes make a big difference.
 Here are a few tips: A full freezer maintains the appropriate temperature more efficiently.
 Matching the correct pot size to the size of your burner supports efficient energy consumption on your stovetop.
 And washing and drying several loads of laundry back to back uses less energy than letting appliances cool down completely between loads.

-- Consider installing high performance windows.
+- Energy Efficient Windows.
+Consider installing high performance windows.
 According to ENERGY STAR, “heat gain and loss through windows accounts for up to 50 percent of a home’s heating and cooling needs.”
 Advancements in window technologies, including double glazing and low-E coatings, can dramatically reduce heat loss and gain.
 Look for the ENERGY STAR label to make sure you’re buying the most efficient windows.

-- Conduct a home energy audit.
+- Energy Audit.
+Conduct a home energy audit.
 Calling in experts to analyze every aspect of your home can help you identify energy-consuming issues that may be overlooked by the average homeowner.
 This includes roof problems, leaky pipes, and improperly sealed windows and doors.
 Auditors can also make recommendations on key upgrades to consider for further energy savings.